 I can do, and enjoy doing optical design for illumination, from first-principle-based feasibility studies to fully executed designs with CAD data, simulation results, tolerancing, and mechanical integration.
 What I enjoy just as much is helping people learn how to do just that themselves: I love to share the insights I gained over the last 25 years, both on fundamental theory and the nuts and bolts of doing actual design.

-I can help you get your illumination optics right in several ways: I can help you choose the right direction early on, I can do complete optical design projects for you, and I can teach optics to you and your engineers, and I can look over your shoulder while you're doing things on your own.
+I can help you get your illumination optics right in several ways: I can help you choose the right direction early on, I can do complete optical design projects for you, I can teach optics to you and your engineers, and I can look over your shoulder while you're doing things on your own.

 For optical design work, I rely mostly on LightTools® software.
-I have known LightTools for 20 years, from its early days to the full-fledged, versatile illumination engineering, raytracing, and optimization tool it has grown into.
+I have known LightTools for over 20 years, from its early days to the full-fledged, versatile illumination engineering, raytracing, and optimization tool it has grown into.

 I am also an experienced scientific and numerical software programmer.
 I speak C++, Matlab, Visual Basic, and more.